 What a beautiful day to end the field study of Corbett Grade School third, fourth and fifth graders in historic Astoria.
 The final group experienced the activities the first group did yesterday.
 They explored Fort Clatsop where Lewis and Clark camped for the winter, visited Fort Stevens, walked on the beach to the Peter Iredale, and made one last stop at Indian Beach at Ecola State Park.
 The park rangers at Fort Clatsop complimented our students, staff and chaperones for their courteousness and quest for knowledge.
 Thank you to all for a full filling, yet exhausting, time had by all.

 Final Day in Astoria

-My husband Rick and I have lived in Corbett for twenty-seven years.
+My husband Rick and I have lived in Corbett for twenty-nine years.
 We have two children, Andrew and Krissy.
 They both graduated from Corbett High School and were busy in the classroom and on the sports fields.
-Andrew went on to the University of Southern California to earn an Aeorspace Engineering degree and Krissy is going to the University of Oregon for International Studies.
+Andrew went on to the University of Southern California to earn an Aerospace Engineering degree and Krissy went to the University of Oregon and graduated in International Studies.
 They are grateful to the Corbett School District for opening doors for them in the world of higher education.